jekymin8232/vitalguardai-com/README.md

 **International institutions tend to be skeptical of black-box AI systems because they lack transparency and accountability.
 As a result, they are more likely to adopt white-box AI systems that can be audited, understood, and trusted.**

 ## Human dignity
 **Countries that respect human dignity and treat people with fairness and respect will ultimately receive the highest ESG recognition.
-In the end, ESG standards are evaluated and acknowledged by international institutions, and those institutions naturally value countries that uphold human rights, dignity, and humane governance.**
+In the end, ESG standards are evaluated and acknowledged by international institutions, and those institutions naturally value countries that uphold human rights, dignity, and humane governance.
+The richest man in the world, Elon Musk, may have more money than me, but I believe my sense of humor is world-class.**

 ## Country Favorability Rankings.
 Top 10 Countries for Immigration.
 <img width="343" height="190" alt="보랏" src="https://github.com/user-attachments/assets/8172c431-efbd-404e-b0f2-2c9f71e6454d" />